faisal7806/frappe-server-side/Caching-records-in-client.md

 Client will have a DocumentStore that will expose the cache API:

-    // return a doclist of the given doc, either from local or server wn.docstore.get(dt, dn) - synchronous ajax call
+Return a doclist of the given doc, either from local or server:

+    wn.docstore.get(dt, dn) - synchronous ajax call

-    // check the server for updates
+Check the server for updates:

     wn.docstore.refresh()

-    // clear a particular item from the docstore wn.docstore.clear(dt, dn)
+Clear a particular item from the docstore:

+    wn.docstore.clear(dt, dn)

-    // load a from server
+Load a from server:
-    // will load add to localStorage (use the "docs" format) wn.docstore.load(dt, dn)

-    // properties
+   wn.docstore.load(dt, dn)

+Version:

     wn.docstore.version

 ### Server

 The server must log updates (modifications to existing docs):

-    webnotes.model.log(dt ,dn)
+    webnotes.model.update_log.log(dt ,dn)

 Keep a version number:

-    webnotes.model.get_global('update_version')

-Get the diff (changes since):

-    webnotes.model.updates(version)
+    webnotes.model.update_log.get_updates('update_version')

+returns a list of updates [[dt, dn], [dt1, dn1], ..]

 Handle requests from the client

+### Implemetation

+1. implement `wn.docstore` on client side
+2. implement `webnotes.model.update_log` on server side

 ### Pulling from db